 Financial Policies and Practices

 Private schools all have specific policies and practices governing financial matters.
+Please understand that any contract or tuition payment agreement a parent signs is a matter of contract and business law, not education.
 Parents are encouraged to ask the following questions:

 - What is the history and financial stability of the school?

 - What are the policies and practices concerning payment of tuition?